Double Bass Lessons | Bass Guitar Lessons | Aural Lessons, Theory Lessons, Composition Lessons, Jazz Improvisation Lessons, NCEA Music Tutoring

-- Qualifications: BMus(Hons) [Jazz Performance], Trinity Examinations, BSc
+- Qualifications: MMus(Hons) [Jazz Performance], Trinity Examinations, BSc

 - Styles: Jazz, Funk, Latin, Rock

-To date at UoA, he has completed a BMus(Hons) majoring in Jazz Performance & BSc majoring in Physics, recieved a Summer Research Scholarship, the Anne Bellam Scholarship, and the UoA Research Masters Scholarship.
+He also holds a BSc majoring in Physics, & has been the recipient of numerous prestigious academic scholarships, including: a UoA Summer Research Scholarship, the Anne Bellam Scholarship, and the UoA Research Masters Scholarship.

 Denholm has been playing Electric Bass since age 14, and Double Bass since age 17.